Motion Detector, order code MD-BTD, $79

 Specifications and User Guide

-There are two Motion Sensor models:
+There are several Motion Detector models:

 Motion Detector 2 (MD-BTD) - green plastic, one LED on the right below the gold screen, track mode switch inside pivoting head.
 (Began shipping 1/2005.)